sreekesari-vangeepuram/overthewire/overthewire/bandit/bandit32/work.md

 It's shocking that, we've tried to enter the machine as `bandit32`.
 But now we are `bandit33`.

 So, that's it!
-This challenges aim is to let us aware about `command-line arguments`.
+This challenge's aim is to let us aware about `command-line arguments`.
 Since the eligible group to read the file `/etc/bandit_pass/bandit33` is `bandit33`, we can simply read it.
 COOL, right!